Sustainable Development Goals and Performance Measurement in Egypt

 - Change – this offers a coloured representation of the change that has occurred in the value of the indicator.

-Green is positive change, red is negative, grey means no change and yellow represents positive change, but there is no data available at the time of the reporting.
+Green is positive change, red is negative, grey means no change and yellow represents positive change, but with no data available at the time of the reporting.

 Knowing all of this, we can take a look at some of the SDGs that Al-Sisi’s government has begun working on.